fbpx

 Lowest priced kayak trips to the top orca whale watching habitat where virtually all sightings occur in the San Juan Islands.

-Routes combine a National Wildlife Refuge, a National Monument, several State & County Parks, and often a National Historical Park!
+Routes combine a National Wildlife Refuge, a National Monument / Historic Park and several State & County Parks

-Camp on small islands with abundant harbor seals, otters & bald eagles.
+Camp on small islands with abundant seals, otters & eagles.

 Kayak the beautiful sea cliffs & lighthouses of the western San Juan Islands along the border with Canada.